yigitcukuren/mago/docs/tools/linter/rules/consistency.md

 ---
-title: Consistency Rules
+title: Consistency rules
+outline: [2, 3]
 ---

-# Consistency Rules
+# Consistency rules

 This document details the rules available in the `Consistency` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |